Jacob-Tumlin/Final-Project/README.md

 # Python Final Project
-This is my final project from 450C Final Project.
+This is my final project for 450C Final Project at LaTech.

 ## Jupyter Notebooks